shaedrich/geniusly/README.md

 See [Contribution guide](CONTRIBUTING.md)

 # Installation
-1. Go to the [releases list](https://github.com/shaedrich/geniusly/releases) and download the most recent .zip
+1. Go to the [releases list](https://github.com/shaedrich/geniusly/releases) and download the most recent geniusly.crx (if that doesn't work, download the .zip and unzip it)
-2. Unzip it
-3. Open Google Chrome and navigate to chrome://extensions/ or click on the right-hand three dots menu > More&nbsp;tools&nbsp;… > extensions
+2. Open Google Chrome and navigate to chrome://extensions/ or click on the right-hand three dots menu > More&nbsp;tools&nbsp;… > extensions
-4. If you hadn't done it yet, enable the developer mode, which is a tick in the top right of the extensions page
+3. If you hadn't done it yet, enable the developer mode, which is a tick in the top right of the extensions page
-5. Then ‘load unpacked’ extension
+4. Then ‘load unpacked’ extension